data2graph2ai/demo_country_graph/Readme.md

 From that, we build two kinds of embeddings for each country:

 1. **LLM embeddings**
-   - We embed the Factbook text with an LLM/sentence encoder.
+   - We embed the CIA Factbook text with an LLM/sentence encoder.
    - We get a vector for each country that reflects its background + geography text.

 2. **LLM + GNN embeddings**
-   - We treat the borders as a graph.
+   - We treat the borders as graph edges.
    - We use the LLM embeddings as initial node features.
-   - We train a **GNN link prediction model** (e.g., GraphSAGE) to predict which country pairs have a land/sea border.
+   - We train a **GNN link prediction model** (e.g., GraphSAGE).
    - After training, we take the GNN’s hidden vectors as **graph-aware embeddings** (LLM + structure).

 ### What we compare